AlekzNet/Cisco-ASA-ACL-toolkit/doc/trafstat.md

 * 5 ACL groups
 * ~20 minutes

-Other programming languages might "produce" a better result, but in my case only the basic (and the best ;) ) UNIX utilities were available.
+Other programming languages might "produce" better results, but in my case only the basic (and the best ;) UNIX utilities were available.
 For comparison, it takes almost 2min just to read the file on this system:

 ```txt
 # time cat asa.log.1 > /dev/null